Kuratoro/zk.zettel.page/navigation.md

 * This pane displays all the links connected to the note:
   * Down - all the notes branching from the note
+  * Automatic backlinking:
-  * Up - all the notes that the note links from
+    * Up - all the notes which branch to the note
     * Other backlinks - relevant notes that are not related through branching